validator/validator/CONTRIBUTING.md

 **Important:** Yes, you must run the script twice the first time you build— to work around known issues that cause it to fail to complete when run from scratch in a fresh working directory.
-For subsequent builds, you only need run the build script once.
+For subsequent builds, you only need run it once.
 Also note that the first time you run it, the script will spend a lot of time downloading ~300MB of dependencies.

 The steps above will build, test, and run the checker such that you can open http://localhost:8888/ in a Web browser to use the checker Web UI.